byteoffset/tamarillo/README.md

 ```

 ### Dynamic compilation
-In case when you would like to start development and get your changes just in time in `tiny.css` file, please run:
+In case when you would like to start development and get your changes in `tiny.css` just in time, please run:
 ```
 npm run start
 ```